polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 (func $runtime_entrypoint (param $data i32) (param $len i32) (result i64))
 ```

 After this RFC is implemented, such entry points are only supported for the legacy runtimes using the host-side allocator.
-All the new runtimes, using runtime-side allocator, must use new entry point signature:
+All the new runtimes, using runtime-side allocator, must use the new entry point signature:

 ```wat
 (func $runtime_entrypoint (param $len i32) (result i64))
 ```

 A runtime function called through such an entry point gets the length of SCALE-encoded input data as its only argument.
-After that, the function must allocate exactly the amount of bytes it is requested, and call the `ext_input_read` host function to obtain the encoded input data.
+After that, the function must allocate exactly the number of bytes it is requested, and call the `ext_input_read` host function to obtain the encoded input data.

 The new entry point and the legacy entry point styles must not be used in a single runtime.